 Students at The Illawarra Grammar School meet regularly for Chapel.
 Chapel occurs fortnightly in the Junior School and weekly in the Senior School.
 The Chapel services are run by our students and give all opportunity to respond to God in praise, prayer and thanksgiving.
 Sermon series are led by the Chaplaincy team and occasional guests and are usually based on books of the Bible or consist of topical series where the Bible is utilised to inform life.

 Voluntary lunchtime Christian groups enable students to identify with other students who take the claims of Jesus seriously.
 We see these groups as critical for the good Christian character and vigour of our School.
-We have three groups: Revolution for Junior School Years 5-6; Fish for Senior School Years 7-9 and Explore for Senior School Years 10 - 12.
+We have three groups: Revolution for Junior School Year 5 and Year 6; Fish for Senior School Year 7 to Year 9 and Explore for Senior School Year 10 to Year 12.

 Our student leadership structure makes provision for student Christian leaders to develop their God-given gifts and to lead their peers in honouring God and responding to him throughout the course of the School year.
 In Year 12 these students are formally referred to as ‘Chapel Prefects’.
 The Chaplaincy team disciples the Chapel Prefects to enable them to fulfil the important role they have within our School.